Best EV electricity tariffs – the top energy tariffs for your electric car

 First, the cheapest deal for you will depend on all sorts of variables so get a quote using your own figures – but hopefully this will give you an idea of where to start so you don’t spend a day tapping details into websites.

-But for the first time since we have been looking at this survey, it is a ‘dumb’ tariff which is likely to be cheapest for most users.
-According to our spreadsheet E.On’s Next Drive is going to cost just 47p per year more than OVO Charge Anytime, but the off peak times are a huge seven hours every night and it works with all the appliances in your house, not just the car charger.
-That means you could claw back that 47p in just one night.
-It might not be the official number one in our spreadsheet but it would be our first choice.
+But the ‘dumb’ tariffs can be cheapest for many users.
+E.On’s Next Drive, for example, is going to cost £60 per year more than OVO Charge Anytime, but the off peak times are a huge seven hours every night and works with all the appliances in your house, not just the car charger.
+That means you could claw back that in less than a month.
+Confused?
+We're not surprised - but it's worth cracking out the calculator and working it out for yourself.